 How Much Time Does It Take to Build a DIY River Table?

-It takes several days – often longer than a week – to complete this project.
-The active pouring process isn’t time consuming, but you’ll be spending plenty of time waiting between pours and then waiting for the final curing process to complete.
-Keep in mind that very thick, impressive slabs require far more time and epoxy than their thinner counterparts.
+It takes several days—often longer than a week—to complete this project.
+The active pouring process isn’t time-consuming, but you’ll spend plenty of time waiting between pours and then waiting for the final curing process to complete.
+Remember that thick, impressive slabs require more time and epoxy than their thinner counterparts.

 What is the Average Cost to Build a River Table?

-Cost depends on the wood you use as well as the amount of epoxy resin you need.
+The cost depends on the wood you use and the amount of epoxy resin you need.
 Expect to pay more than $50/gallon for high-quality epoxy resin.
 We encourage you to get the best you can afford for this project and avoid cheap products.
-Your handcrafted river table will be an amazing work of art when it’s complete!
+When it’s complete, your handcrafted river table will be a fantastic work of art!